 Skip to main content

-Maryland · OCT
+Maryland · ODC

 Odor Control Certification in Maryland

-Earn your Odor Control (OCT) certification online with NISCR's self-paced Maryland course and get a same-day certificate.
+Earn your Odor Control (ODC) certification online with NISCR's self-paced Maryland course and get a same-day certificate.
 This deodorization training teaches you to identify and neutralize odors from smoke, water damage, pets, and mold across Maryland properties.
 Keyword-rich odor control certification for restoration and cleaning pros serving Maryland communities.

 100% online & self-paced — your certificate the same day, anywhere in Maryland.